-Like other dash cams, both the front and the interior camera will film in 1080p at 30fps.
+Like other dash cams for Uber, both the front and the interior camera will film in 1080p at 30fps.
 The form factor is relatively small and is accompanied by a 2 inch LCD screen, but it is not a touchscreen.

 The sticky mount is also the GPS module which can track location and speed.

 The greatest feature this dash cam has is that it doesn’t require hardwiring if you want to utilize the parking mode.
 It is powered by a lithium-ion battery, capable of filming up to 19 minutes which is plenty for overnight monitoring.
 If you have little experience with wiring and crimping, consider this as an alternative option.

 The downside to utilizing a lithium-ion battery is its sensitivity to heat.
 While other dash cams have supercapacitators, lithium-ion batteries don’t do well under high temperatures which contributes to more common battery malfunctions.